asselstine/solidity-upgrade-patterns/README.md

 The Colony Network is defined by two contracts: [ColonyNetwork](https://github.com/JoinColony/colonyNetwork/blob/82764b58a52c19326957316e46328662e3e80de7/contracts/ColonyNetwork.sol) and [ColonyNetworkStaking](https://github.com/JoinColony/colonyNetwork/blob/82764b58a52c19326957316e46328662e3e80de7/contracts/ColonyNetworkStaking.sol).
 These contracts inherit from ColonyNetworkStorage.

 Each group of contracts has a [Resolver](https://github.com/JoinColony/colonyNetwork/blob/develop/contracts/Resolver.sol) instance in which they are all registered.
-The Resolver acts as a function registry; contract addresses are looked up by their function signatures.
+The Resolver acts as a function registry.
+An EtherRouter is bound to a Resolver and looks up function addresses to delegate to.
+In this way an EtherRouter will take on all the functions in a Resolver and the shape of the registered contracts.

 ```solidity
 // Simplified for brevity